home euthanasia nanaimo pet parksville qualicum courtenay alberni

 If we agree to proceed, the pet will be given a medication that includes pain control and sedation, to help the pet be painfree, calm, relaxed and then sleepy, settling into a deep comfortable sleep.

-While your pet is sleeping, I will make a clay pawprint for you to keep.
+While your pet is sleeping, I will make a keepsake pawprint for you.

 When you're ready, a euthanasia solution will be given that will deepen the sedation, and then the pet will pass.